batistagroup/qflux/docs/qflux/Open_Systems/OpenSys_basic.md

 ## What is Open Quantum System?

 An open system represents a system that interacts with its surrounding environment, and these interactions fundamentally affect the dynamics of the system.
-Due to the presence of the environment, the system’s evolution can no longer be described by the Schr\"odinger equation.
-For instance, while the Schr\"odinger equation describes unitary evolution with conserved system energy, open systems exhibit energy exchange with the environment, which can lead to gradual energy dissipation.
+Due to the presence of the environment, the system’s evolution can no longer be described by the Schrödinger equation.
+For instance, while the Schrödinger equation describes unitary evolution with conserved system energy, open systems exhibit energy exchange with the environment, which can lead to gradual energy dissipation.

-Due to the large number of degrees of freedom in the environment, it is generally impractical to directly solve the Schr\"odinger equation for the combined system and environment.
+Due to the large number of degrees of freedom in the environment, it is generally impractical to directly solve the Schrödinger equation for the combined system and environment.
 As a result, many equations of motion have been developed to describe the dynamics of open quantum systems under various approximations.
 One of the most general forms of a trace-preserving evolution equation is the Lindblad master equation, given by
 $$
 \frac{d\rho{(t)}}{dt} = - \frac{i}{\hbar}[H,\rho(t)] + \frac{1}{2}\sum_n\gamma_n\left[2L_n \rho(t)L_n^\dagger - \rho(t) L_n^\dagger L_n - L_n^\dagger L_n \rho(t)\right].
 $$